kubeovn/docs/docs/guide/subnet.en.md

 in Kube-OVN the Subnet is a global level virtual network configuration, and the addresses of one Subnet can be distributed on any node.

-Note: Different subnets in the same VPC and those that need to communicate with each other must avoid IP address overlap.
+Note: Different subnets under the same VPC cannot contain the same IP, and different subnets connected to each other based on VPC peering or VPN cannot contain the same IP.

 ![](../static/default-vpc-topology.png)